-“When I first found myself in a place where I could say ‘I feel recovered’ I had a strong gut feeling I guess more than anything to help other people that were in my position, or a similar position.
+“When I first found myself in a place where I could say ‘I feel recovered’ I had a strong gut feeling to help other people that were in my position, or a similar position.

 In a way, it was to help close the gap of isolation between people because everyone is encouraged to flaunt their perfections, but that’s not really what we are.
-I guess it’s more like closing the gap of being separated from one another and thinking that we’re all so different when we all share these same sort of challenges, idiosyncracies, and weaknesses, I guess.
+I guess it’s more like closing the gap of being separated from one another and thinking that we’re all so different when we all share these same sort of challenges, idiosyncrasies, and weaknesses.

-The actual process of creating it was mostly just really fun.
+The actual process of creating the animation was mostly just really fun.
 I felt better once I’d tried to articulate something that is almost impossible to put into words.